Compare Cheap Auto Insurance in West Virginia

 Frequently Asked Questions

 USAA offers the cheapest full coverage auto insurance rates in West Virginia.
-On average, a full coverage policy from USAA costs $1,517 annually, or $126 monthly.
-Westfield offers the cheapest minimum coverage rates in the state, with an average cost of $358 annually, or just $30 monthly.
+On average, a full coverage policy from USAA costs $1,570 annually, or $131 monthly.
+USAA also leads for minimum coverage at $389 annually, or $32 monthly.
+Erie comes in second at $1,812 annually on average for full coverage and $405 annually for minimum coverage.

 Nationally, Auto-Owners, Erie, GEICO, Travelers, and USAA also have full coverage average rates lower than Progressive.